rileytittle/crsh-epic-disaster-resiliency-hub/README.md

 ### If you want to create a new branch:

-1. Switch to the branch you want to make your new branch off of.
+Switch to the branch you want to make your new branch off of.
     - git checkout branch-name
-2. IMPORTANT!
-BEFORE YOU CREATE A NEW BRANCH, MAKE SURE YOU PULL ALL NEW CHANGES ON THE BRANCH YOU ARE BRANCHING FROM - git pull
+THEN, IMPORTANT!
+BEFORE YOU CREATE A NEW BRANCH, MAKE SURE YOU PULL ALL NEW CHANGES ON THE BRANCH YOU ARE BRANCHING FROM
+    - git pull
-3. Create your branch
+Finally, create your branch
     - git checkout -b new-branch-name

 ---